pavelivanov/frontend-test-task/README.md

 ## Business story

-We'd like to build an app where users can put their tokens (USDT) to the project's contract for future rewards.
+We'd like to build an app where users can stake their tokens (USDT) to receive rewards.
 Users should be able to connect their wallets and add / remove tokens using a form in the app.
 We'd like to show users a list of last 10 transactions from all users.
-Also connected user should be able to see his account balance and balance of tokens that he provided to the contract.
+Also connected user should be able to see his account balance and balance of provided tokens.

 <br />